East Broadway station: Station renovation

 In June 2018, improvements to the East Broadway station's exits were proposed as part of the development of the 247 Cherry, 269 South Street, and 259 Clinton Street skyscrapers.
 The developers planned to create an entrance at the northeastern corner of Rutgers and Madison Streets by reusing part of the existing closed exit and creating a new street stair parallel to Madison Street from the passage.
 In addition to a new exit, the developers planned to make the station compliant with the Americans with Disabilities Act of 1990 with the installation of elevators.
 The plan was approved that December.

 The Rutgers Street Tunnel was refurbished starting in late 2020.
 As part of the work, the East Broadway station's structural system was repaired and painted, while the platform edges, wall tiles, and stairs were replaced.
 Work was completed in February 2021.
+In 2026, the MTA began experimenting with a radiant cooling system, in which chilled water circulates through pipes to cool the surrounding air, at the East Broadway station.